launchbynttdata/common-platform-documentation/platform/development-environments/local/mac/README.md

 - [Setting up IntelliJ dev containers](./../../../development-environments/local/tools/intellij/dev-containers/README.md)
 - [Setting up Visual Studio Code dev containers](./../../../development-environments/local/tools/vscode/dev-containers/README.md)

+Methods described in the next sections of `3.3 Build Container` and `3.4 Build tools` will also work within the container as well.

 Utilize the `launch-cli` commands of the following to build and push.
 ```sh
 $ launch service build